 During the Whiteboard session for this worksheet, try to encourage the students verbalize how or why they are choosing to represent objects and interactions in their System Schemas.
-Try to encourage the students verbalize how or why they are choosing to represent energy storage in the ‘Slices’ of their ‘Energy Pies.’
+Encourage students verbalize how or why they are choosing to represent energy storage in the ‘Slices’ of their ‘Energy Pies’ and whether their Energy Pies and State Diagrams are telling the same story about what is happening in their system.
 Also, be on the lookout for students who may be confusing the way energy is stored with the way energy is transferred.
-If this comes up in discussion, try to encourage students to use verbs for the transfer of energy (like “pushing” or “pulling”) while encouraging students to look at the state of the system to decide how energy is being stored (i.e. in movement or in position).
+If this comes up in discussion, try to encourage students to use verbs for the transfer of energy (like “pushing” or “pulling”) while encouraging students to look at the state of the system as represented in their State Diagrams to decide how energy storage changes from one state to the next (i.e. storage in motion or in position).

-After discussing all the different ways that energy is stored in these objects, we can now come to consensus on how to represent these.
+After discussing all the different ways that energy is stored in these objects, we can now come to consensus on what we call these storage modes.
 Make a list of all the different energy storage modes students came up with.
 This list should allow you and the class to find similar methods, and discuss agreed on terms for the energy storage modes.
 Try to get the students to agree on the following main concepts:

 Energy stored in motion: